hoodiehq/hoodie/docs/welcome.rst

 ~~~~~~~~~~~

 Hoodie is an Open Source project, so we don’t own it, can’t sell it, and
-it won’t suddenly vanish because we got aquired.
+it won’t suddenly vanish because we got acquired.
 The source code for
 Hoodie is available on GitHub under the Apache License 2.0.

 How to proceed